You are here: Home > Work Programme Archive

 Lessons from the Pandemic

-The nature of the Covid-19 pandemic means it has impacted on almost every aspect of our lives: from how we interact and socialise, to how we work, to how we learn, to how we consume, and more.
-These impacts reveal lessons for many facets of our world, including lessons for public policy.
-Those lessons were…
+The nature of the Covid-19 pandemic resulted in it impacting on almost every aspect of our lives: from how we interacted and socialised throughout its two-year duration, to how we worked, learned, consumed, and more.
+These impacts revealed lessons for many facets of our world, including lessons for public policy – the focus of this…

 -